-I LOVED college and one of my favorite places to tour is college campuses.
-I went to UCLA, my husband to UC Davis.
+I LOVED college; one of my favorite places to tour is college campuses.
+I went to UCLA, and my husband to UC Davis.
 I taught high school English when he was born.
 I never anticipated this.
-My kids would be college educated.
+My kids would be college-educated.

 I looked at my husband, the calmest person on the planet (he would not be commiserating in my shock).
-So I took a deep breath, listened, asked questions.
+So I took a deep breath, listened, and asked questions.
 Some questions irritated him…but they were meant to.
-I wanted him to think through all the different scenarios, imagine a job that wasn’t in an office but still needed a college degree.
+I wanted him to think through all the different scenarios and imagine a job that wasn’t in an office but still needed a college degree.
 I asked him if he’d just give it three more years and assured him THEN he could do whatever he wanted.

 A friend used to joke God had a cookie-cutter with our last name on it because our four boys look so much alike.
-But, they are their own unique selves and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.
+But, they are their own unique selves, and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.

 His preschool teacher once said, “You know, he marches to the beat of his own drum.”
-This was confirmed when he refused to stand and dance as I waved my arms from the audience trying to get him to participate in a preschool performance.
+This was confirmed when he refused to stand and dance as I waved my arms from the audience, trying to get him to participate in a preschool performance.

 He hiked 25 miles from Bowman Lake to Waterton in Glacier National Park, planning and executing the whole trip the summer before he started college.
-He’s the hardest worker I know (when he’s getting paid) but his room is the worst ever.
+He’s the hardest worker I know (when he’s getting paid), but his room is the worst ever.
 Our family jokes that if we were lost in the wilderness, we’d want HIM and his savvy survival skills by our side, but we probably wouldn’t ever be in the wilderness unless he’d taken us there.

 The boy (now man) is an adventurer.
-And we LOVE all these things about him.
-Except maybe his room.
+And we LOVE all these things about him, except maybe his room.

-So, picture this independent, hard-working, adventurous 19 year-old…and then picture me trying to stuff him into a giant box labeled COLLEGE.
+So, picture this independent, hard-working, adventurous 19-year-old…and then picture me trying to stuff him into a giant box labeled COLLEGE.
 And him, being the most stubborn child ever, wrestling to get out and then pinning me to the floor.
 Was the battle really worth it or even the right thing to do?

 Here’s the thing I couldn’t work through to get him back into that box.
 Life is absolute in its unpredictability.
 We have no idea what’s coming.
 And if we learn young to let others push their agendas on us, we’ll become people who are strivers.
-Striving to meet expectations we never set, following along with plans we didn’t agree to, arrangements we didn’t even know about and doing our best to live up to a prediction out of fear or obligation.
-It’s a life as common as it is sad and it’s certainly not the life of freedom and joy I want for my sons.
+Striving to meet expectations we never set, following along with plans we didn’t agree to, arrangements we didn’t even know about, and doing our best to live up to a prediction out of fear or obligation.
+It’s a life as common as it is sad, and it’s certainly not the life of freedom and joy I want for my sons.